Vanguard (organization)

-Vanguard was a gay rights youth organization that was active from 1965 to 1967 in San Francisco, California USA.
-The organization was dissolved due to internal clashes in late 1966 and the early 1967.
-Vanguard magazine, loosely affiliated with the organization, continued its spirit and was published through Keith St. Clare.
+Vanguard was a gay rights youth organization active from 1965 to 1967 in San Francisco, California, USA.
+The organization dissolved due to internal clashes beginning in late 1966.
+Vanguard magazine was loosely affiliated with the organization, which continued its spirit.

 History

-In the fall of 1965, Adrian Ravarour and Billy Garrison founded Vanguard, an LGBTQ+ gay liberation youth organization in the Tenderloin neighbourhood of San Francisco, California.
-Joel Williams asked Ravarour, an educated adult and former priest to help the Tenderloin LGBTQ+ youth who had suffered discrimination.
-Seeing their conditions, Ravarour began organizing and asked the LGBTQ+ youth if they were willing to demonstrate equal rights to end discrimination.
-Garrison thought this approach was dangerous so they developed two proposals: Garrison proposed peaceful co-existence, and Ravarour proposed demonstrations for LGBTQ+ rights.
-Since Ravarour was a staff member of Intersection for the Arts, he asked its director Reverend Laird Sutton for the use of the venue.
-Sutton recalled that Ravarour asked about "using Intersection as a meeting place for a proposed new organization of LGBTQ+ youth of the Tenderloin District...
-I knew that the proposal which Adrian and Billy had while having great merit was not directly in keeping with the purpose of Intersection ... therefore I said no ... but urged them to take it to Glide."
-In Beyond the Possible, Janice Mirikitani confirmed that Sutton had sent the youth who started Vanguard at Glide Memorial Church.
+In 1965, Adrian Ravarour and Billy Garrison founded Vanguard, an LGBTQ+ gay liberation youth organization in the Tenderloin neighborhood of San Francisco, California.
+Ravarour was inspired to form Vanguard after witnessing and learning of the disenfranchisement and discrimination LGBTQ+ youth faced in the San Francisco community at the time.

-Phyllis Lyon knew Ravarour from intersection and provided Glide's community meeting room for the first meeting.
-Rev. Cecil Williams welcomed Ravarour and Garrison and offered the use of Glide as a venue for as long as needed.
-On the third meeting, Ravarour and Garrison presented their proposals to the LGBTQ+ youth, who chose Ravarour's plan.
-Ravarour named the group Vanguard and led their meetings throughout the fall of 1965 into spring 1966.
-To unify the group, Ravarour taught philosophical and historical principles of their rights to equality, including the teachings of Mahatma Gandhi, and Martin Luther King Jr. Decades later, Rev. Larry Mamiya recalled in his Memoir:
+Since Ravarour was a staff member of the non-profit arts venue Intersection for the Arts, he sought permission to use the venue space for regular meetings of the new LGBTQ+ youth of Tenderloin District organization.
+However, this was turned down by the venue director.
+In Beyond the Possible, Janice Mirikitani confirmed that the non-profit director had sent the youth who started Vanguard to Glide Memorial Church.
+Phyllis Lyon, who knew Ravarour, provided the use of Glide's community meeting room for the first meeting.
+Rev. Cecil Williams welcomed the group as well to the space.
+After multiple meetings, the group solidified the name 'Vanguard' and reached consensus on activist activities.
+Ravarour from the beginning was a guiding influence over the organization's formation and development.
+He helped name the organization and led organizational meetings throughout the fall of 1965 into the spring of 1966.
+His contribution also extended to sharing philosophical and historical theory of equal rights, including the teachings of Mahatma Gandhi and Martin Luther King Jr. Decades later, Rev. Larry Mamiya recalled in his Memoir:

-Vanguard was the first group of largely gay young people in the nation organized by Adrian Ravarour (later the Rev. Dr. Ravarour).
+Vanguard was the first group of largely gay young people in the nation, organized by Adrian Ravarour (later the Rev. Dr. Ravarour).
 He would always be introduced at Vanguard events as the "founder".
-At that time, I did not know about the background of Adrian's founding philosophy, which included Mohandas Gandhi and the Rev. Dr. Martin Luther King, Jr. among others.
+At that time, I did not know about the background of Adrian's founding philosophy, which included Mohandas Gandhi and the Rev. Dr. Martin Luther King, Jr., among others.
 But it certainly was in harmony with my own views about the role of nonviolence in social change movements.
 In retrospect, Vanguard can be seen as the spearhead of a nonviolent social change movement of young gay people, the first in the nation dedicated to bringing about social justice and equal rights.